6 tools for car dealers in the sharing economy

 • A full control dashboard operator notifies nearby field agents of service issues, generates help tickets and routes them to the right resource, provides past, present, and future analytics, defines and edits on-demand and fixed-route service areas, and automatically schedules and identifies service times.

 It’s also important to make sure that dealers and fleet owners properly protect their inventory while it is not rented or active in the sharing economy.
-Click HERE to learn more about Period X Insurance!

 The transportation industry has indeed changed forever.
 Luckily, car dealers and fleet owners are getting ahead of the curve and moving into shared mobility.
 Mobility as a Service, and Cars as a Service car subscriptions programs.
 Dealers will always sell cars, but it good to know they are embracing the future, and not ignoring it.